Buffy-Official/QrGen/README.md

 # QrGen
+> [!WARNING]
+> Currently this Java App supports Windows 10/11 only.
 ## Build
 1. Make sure git is installed, if not install it [Here](https://git-scm.com/install/windows).
 2. Make sure the latest version of Java is installed, if not install it [Here](https://www.oracle.com/asean/java/technologies/downloads/#jdk25-windows).